Dale0311/react-v2/README.md

 - After rendering (calling) your components, React will modify the DOM.
 - For re-renders, React will apply the minimal necessary operations (calculated while rendering!) to make the DOM match the latest rendering output.
 - <b>React only changes the DOM nodes if there’s a difference between renders.</b>

+### useReducer

+- much like useState, it allows the user to create complex logic into a one function
+  declaration:
+  const [ todos, dispatch] = useReducer(todosReducer, intialState)

+  - 1. todos - the values
+  - 2. dispatch - special fn that takes 1 parameter called action(object) that typically holds a type(string) and key value pair that modifies the initialState
+  - 3. todosReducer - a fn that handles all the logic that takes two arguments
+       <br>3.1 todos - the values
+       <br>3.2 action - the object that we pass from dispatch.
+       <br>3.3 returns the updated value of todos.
+       <br>3.4 typically consist of switch stmt or if else.

+  - 4. initialState or initial value

+- <h4>3 steps to migrate from state to reducer <h4>

+1. Move from setting state to dispatching actions

+- for all the state functions, replace it with a dispatch that takes an object
+- object(action) typically contains a key value pair that modifies the initialState value

+2. Write a reducer function

+- it is pass to the initial render of useReducer
+  syntax: const [ todos, dispatch] = useReducer(todosReducer, initialState)

+- typically consist of all the logic of the setter of todos

+3. Use the reducer from your component
+- const [tasks, dispatch] = useReducer(tasksReducer, initialTasks);
+### useContext passing data from parent to subsequent child without props.

 ### Necessary things